-FibreTuff ® is an advanced biomaterial compound for 3D Printer's.
-The FibreTuff medical grade filaments and powders produce a surface texture, as well as appearance similar to bone to replace cadaver models.
+FibreTuff ® is an advanced biomaterial compound for 3D Printing.
+The FibreTuff medical grade filaments and powders produce a surface texture with pores, as well as appearance similar to bone to replace cadaver models.

 3D printed Biofabricated parts manufactured with a FibreTuff medical grade composition and collagen show compatibility and adhesion.
 The prototype symmetrical micropore structure helps to create bone like implants.

-FibreTuff biomaterials can produce bone like skull caps for functional models used by medical centers and physicians.
+FibreTuff biocompatible materials can produce bone like skull caps for functional models used by medical centers and physicians.
 FibreTuff I was processed on 3D Printer to make these skull caps.

-Two cancellous screws drilled into a 3D printed foot bone made with FibreTuff using the SLS method.
+Two cancellous screws drilled into a metatarsal foot bone made with FibreTuff using the SLS 3D printing method.
 Surgeon said the 3D printer bone performed like 20 year old human bone.

-FibreTuff has been evaluated by leading service centers for anatomical bone models to replace cadaver work.
+FibreTuff has been evaluated by leading 3D printing service centers for anatomical bone models to replace cadaver work.
 These 3D printed bone like models have radiopacity, good screw retention with flexibility.

 Moreover, these functional anatomical bone models are used at Universities, Medical Centers for clinical evaluations and physicians in preparations for surgery.

-BioFabricating FibreTuff can produce prototypes for spine and knee applications. nScrypt prints tiny microscopic pores with FibreTuff and collagen.
+BioFabricating FibreTuff can produce prototypes for spine and knee applications. nScrypt has perfected 3D printing tiny microscopic pores with FibreTuff and collagen.

 This 3D printed anatomical bone model made of FibreTuff medical grade compositions with a laser sintering process can have bone like qualities such as good screw retention.
 The surgeon drilled into the 3D printer bone with a cortex self tapping screw and felt the printed bone resembled a 20 year old human bone.